 It’s no secret that there’s a huge skills gap in the VFX industry, there simply aren't enough Visual Effects Producers to meet demand.
-If you want to lead on managing projects that produce phenomenal artwork for blockbuster films, TV shows and advertising - this is your chance!
+If you want to lead on managing projects that produce phenomenal artwork for blockbuster films, TV shows and advertising - studying VFX at Escape Studios could be your chance!

 What does a VFX Producer do?